-Then a hike to the most famous landmark of Bhutan, Tiger's Nest Monastery sitting on the edge of a high cliff will familiarize you to the Buddhist beliefs and the legend of Guru Rimpoche, the spiritual master of Bhutan.
-The 17th-century masterpiece houses four main temples and eight caves along with a nearby shrine, prayer wheel, and holy cave temple, Phaphug Lakhang, being the most noteworthy.
+Then a hike to the most famous landmark of Bhutan, Tiger's Nest Monastery, sitting on the edge of a high cliff, will familiarize you with the Buddhist beliefs and the legend of Guru Rimpoche, the spiritual master of Bhutan.
+The 17th-century masterpiece houses four main temples and eight caves and a nearby shrine, prayer wheel, and holy cave temple, Phaphug Lakhang, being the most noteworthy.

-Trek starts from the third day early in the morning after a drive to Genekha village which is popular for the production of mushrooms of a particular breed.
+Trek starts from the third day early in the morning after a drive to Genekha village, which is popular for producing mushrooms of a particular breed.
 Trek through picturesque terrace farmlands to the coniferous trees and alpine flora transitions you seamlessly to Gur campsite.
 The valley along this route looks spectacular.

 On the fourth day, the route passes through a high ridge and into a rugged landscape.
 Despite the harsh land, you can spot wildflowers and asparagus growing along the way.
-One of the challenging parts is to cross the Paga Labsta pass at an altitude of 4250m/13,943ft.
-All the tiredness is washed away in the instance Mt.
-Kanchenjunga is spotted along with the Dagala mountain range a short descend from there.
-Entering the Labatama valley is like a blessing as you get offered with a number of yak herder huts, mountains and most importantly, the turquoise lake Utsho Tsho/Gewa Tsho famous for huge number of golden trout fishes.
+One of the challenging parts is to cross the Paga Labsta pass at an altitude of 4,250m/13,943ft.
+All the tiredness is washed away when Mt.
+Kanchenjunga is spotted, and the Dagala mountain range a short descend from there.
+Entering the Labatama valley is like a blessing as you get offered many yak herder huts, mountains, and most importantly, the turquoise lake Utsho Tsho/Gewa Tsho, famous for its huge number of golden trout fishes.

 One cannot get enough of Labatama as it is the main highlight of the trek.
 Hence, you stay a day more to explore and enjoy.
-You get a chance to view a series of lakes like Relitsho, Setsho, Hentsho and Jagetsho.
-These blue/green lakes are known to have high number of trout fishes.
+You can view a series of lakes like Relitsho, Setsho, Hentsho, and Jagetsho.
+These blue/green lakes are known to have a high number of trout fishers.
 The views of the serene high-altitude mountain lakes make the entire trek exciting.
 Even as you depart from Labatama next on the trek, you climb to the western front of Dala Tsho lake at an altitude of 4,520m/14,829ft and observe views of mountains unlike ever.
 Mountains bordering Nepal and China like Mt.
 Everest and Nepal and India like Mt.
 Kanchenjunga are seen partly from the viewpoint.
 Other mountains in Bhutan like Mt.
 Jichu Drake, Mt.
 Tsering Gang, Mt.
 Gangche Ta, Mt.
 Khangbum, Mt.
-Masang Gang and one of the highest Mt.
+Masang Gang, and one of the highest Mt.
 Jumolhari are seen.
 Following the Doccha Chhu river on the way will lead to Panka.

-Next day's trail running from Panka to Chamgang presents you with the national flower of Bhutan, the Himalayan Blue Poppy that can be found adorned in the side of the path.
-After climbing the Tale La pass at 4180m/13,713ft, you observe Dagala mountain range's panoramic views.
-Through a forest of birch, juniper, spruce, and the enticing rhododendron, the trail takes you to Talakha Goempa which was built in the 15th century.
+The next day's trail running from Panka to Chamgang presents you with the national flower of Bhutan, the Himalayan Blue Poppy that can be found adorned in the side of the path.
+After climbing the Tale La pass at 4,180m/13,713ft, you observe the Dagala mountain range's panoramic views.
+Through a forest of birch, juniper, spruce, and the enticing rhododendron, the trail takes you to Talakha Goempa, which was built in the 15th century.
 A drive from Chamgang takes you to the capital city of Bhutan, Thimpu.
 After enjoying your evening stroll in the streets of Thimphu, you head towards the Paro international airport for your final departure on the next day.

 The flight to Bhutan lands at the Paro International Airport, the only international airport in Bhutan.
-As you look out the window of your plane, you will see the high standing mountains in the far horizon with green hills sitting below it.
-Upon your arrival, you will be greeted by our representative at Third Rock Adventures.
+As you look out the window of your plane, you will see the high-standing mountains on the far horizon with green hills sitting below them.
+Upon your arrival, you will be greeted by our Bhutanese guide at Third Rock Adventures.
 After being driven to your hotel for the stay, you will be briefed about the entire trek by your guide.

-Your stay at Paro can be made special by a visit to the nearby landmarks famous to the valley.
+Your stay at Paro can be made special by visiting the nearby landmarks famous to the valley.
 In the afternoon, you can visit the Rinpung Dzong.
-It is a large Buddhist monastery which was once a fortress to the Drukpa Lineage of the Kagyu school, built in the 15th century.
+It is a large Buddhist monastery that was once a fortress to the Drukpa Lineage of the Kagyu school, built in the 15th century.
 Rinpung has been inducted into Bhutan's Tentative List for UNESCO inclusion.
-From there you will pass a traditional wooden bridge and towards Kichu Lhakhang.
+From there, you will pass a traditional wooden bridge and towards Kichu Lhakhang.

 After having breakfast, you will prepare for one of the most exciting sightseeing hikes in Bhutan.
-The Tiger's Nest Monastery known locally as Paro Taktsang or Taktsang Palphug Monastery is one of the thirteen caves in which Guru Rimpche meditated and practiced Vajrayana.
-Guru Rimpoche is known to be a legendary tantric who as per myth flew on the back of a Tigresses and identified this place for meditation for about 3 months.
+The Tiger's Nest Monastery, known locally as Paro Taktsang or Taktsang Palphug Monastery, is one of the thirteen caves where Guru Rimpoche meditated and practiced Vajrayana.
+Guru Rimpoche is a legendary tantric who, as per myth, flew on the back of a Tigress and identified this place for meditation for about three months.
 Guru Rimpoche is perhaps the most followed spiritual leader in Bhutan.

-Tiger's Nest in Paro was built in the 17th century by Gyalse Tenzin Rabgye and has now become a pilgrimage for Buddhist pilgrims.
+Tiger's Nest in Paro was built in the 17th century by Gyalse Tenzin Rabgye and has become a pilgrimage for Buddhist pilgrims.
 There are four main temples and eight caves.
-The ambiance of the monastery is amplified by the lush trees in the sides of the cliff.
-There is a nearby shrine and a prayer wheel and further above it is Phaphug Lakhang which is a holy cave temple.
+The ambiance of the monastery is amplified by the lush trees on the sides of the cliff.
+There is a nearby shrine and a prayer wheel, and further above it is Phaphug Lakhang, a holy cave temple.
 After returning from the wonderful tour, you will take a drive towards Thimphu.